clee-jana/codereview/slides.md

 ---

+@DerekPrior
+(BostonRB May 2015)

+---

 Why do we do code reviews?

+* Knowledge Transfer
-* Quality
+* Increased Team Awareness
-* Catch Bugs
+* Bugs

 ---

-Code review is the discipline of *discussing* your code with your peers.
+_Code review is the discipline of *discussing* your code with your peers._

 ---

-Context
+_If content is king, then *context* is God._

+-- Gary Vaynerchuck

 ---

 Review

+* Different Styles
+* Different Perspectives

 ---